microsoft/MMdnn/README.md

                                                -----------
 ```

-In MMdnn, we focus on helping user handle their work better.
+In MMdnn, we focus on helping users handle their work better.

 - **Find model**